Gobi-Mohanathas/EduBright-Tutoring-Platform/README.md

 Deployment
 ## Additional notes on how to deply live system

-Tech Stack
-## List of tech used and for what
 Contributing

 Please read contributing.md for detail on our code of conduct, and process of submitting pull requests to us.